ZJWCY/Balatro_BIG_BANG_by_ZJWCY/README.md

 ### ・Big Bang
 &nbsp;&nbsp;&nbsp; __Rarity:__ Uncommon

-&nbsp;&nbsp;&nbsp; __Effect:__ During a single play, each Ace, when scoring, causes every subsequent scoring card of the same suit to trigger an additional N times.
+&nbsp;&nbsp;&nbsp; __Effect:__ During a single play, each Ace, when scoring, causes every subsequent scoring Ace of the same suit to trigger an additional N times.
 For every N antes, the value of N doubles.
 (N is initially set to 1)
 ### ・Collapse
 &nbsp;&nbsp;&nbsp; __Rarity:__ Uncommon